 · Avoid storing potatoes in the refrigerator and instead store them in a pantry at room temperature.

-Using An Air Fryer Will Help You Reduce The Production Of Acrylamide In Fried Foods
+Using An Air Fryer Will Help You Reduce The Production Of Acrylamide/ Heterocyclic Amines In Fried Foods

-Using an air fryer (if used properly) doesn’t lead to the production of acrylamide.
-If anything, air frying your food eliminates many of the risks associated with it, including the possible link to cancer.
+Using an air fryer (if used properly) doesn’t lead to excessive production of acrylamide and heterocyclic amines.
+If anything, air frying your food should greatly reduce many of the risks associated with them, including the possible link to cancer.
 Thanks to its adjustable time and temperature controls, an air fryer eliminates most of the factors associated with overcooking.

 Does an Air Fryer Give Off Radiation?